vodkar/no-comments/README.md

 Project metadata:
 - Build backend: Hatchling
-- Console script: `no-comments` (entry point at `no_comments.cli:main`)
+- Console script: `shushpy` (entry point at `shushpy.cli:main`)

 ## Release & Publishing

 Checklist before release:
-- Ensure you have a PyPI account and access to the project name "no-comments" (or choose a unique name).
+- Ensure you have a PyPI account and access to the project name "shushpy" (or choose a unique name).
 - Create a PyPI API token and add it as a GitHub Secret named PYPI_API_TOKEN in the repository settings.
 - Bump the version in pyproject.toml under [project] version to the new semantic version (e.g., "0.1.1").
 - Update README and (optionally) a CHANGELOG with notable changes.